-Distraction is neither positive nor negative; instead, minds block their immediate sense of self, shifting people’s focus on other needs such a shopping, driving, or work.
-These feelings are temporary, and there is nothing that changes individual lives removing or enlarging loneliness.
+Distraction is neither positive nor negative; instead, minds block their immediate sense of self, shifting people’s focus to other needs such as shopping, driving, or work.
+These feelings are temporary, and nothing changes individual lives removing or enlarging loneliness.
 Passivity is a negative response to loneliness, enhancing your understanding of inner isolation.
 Often paired with a growing sense of depression, passivity can lead to a sense of loss, overeating, self-medicating, and self-harming.
 Passivity can also involve severe depression that results in doing nothing except sleeping for long hours in isolation.

-Therapists work with individuals suffering from feelings of loneliness through understanding your sense of self is like watching TV with channels moving from one to another.
+Therapists work with individuals suffering from loneliness through understanding their sense of self is like watching TV with channels moving from one to another.
 People can realize where current life experiences will move them forward by using special counseling techniques.

-By identifying how someone feels at any specific moment and moving past self-defeating thoughts and behavior, loneliness becomes fleeting, maintaining your positive world, rather than an emotion that causes full world isolation lonesomeness.
-To learn more from a personal injury law firm assisting as expert brain injury lawyers near you, call (213) 596-9642.
+By identifying how someone feels at any specific moment and moving past self-defeating thoughts and behavior, loneliness becomes fleeting, maintaining your positive world rather than an emotion that causes full world isolation lonesomeness.
+To learn more from a personal injury law firm assisting expert brain injury lawyers near you